railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 The two important fields in product form are:

-* :guilabel:`Real Stock` : quantity physical present in your warehouse
+* :guilabel:`Real Stock` : Quantity physical present in your warehouse

-* :guilabel:`Virtual Stock` : calculated this way: real stock – outgoing + incoming
+* :guilabel:`Virtual Stock` : Calculated this way: real stock – outgoing + incoming

 .. note::  Virtual Stock